 - Strife initially tries to present itself like some kind of proto-Deus Ex FPS/RPG-hybrid, immediately throwing the player into a wide open town and even immediately giving them a choice as to which quest they want to partake in (kill a prisoner in an Order-controlled facility on behalf of La Résistance, or steal a chalice from the same building.)
 Unfortunately, the former quest is the only "correct" one, and the latter will quickly render the game Unwinnable.
-This pretty much sets a precedent for the rest of the game, giving the player the illusion of freedom when in reality they have no choice but to perform an exact series of tasks in an exact order, or risk rendering the game Unwinnable, either deliberately or via Script Breaking.
-There's only one true choice the player can make, and that's pretty much just if they want the good ending or the bad ending.
+This sets a precedent for the rest of the game, giving the player the illusion of freedom when in reality they have no choice but to perform an exact series of tasks in an exact order, or risk rendering the game Unwinnable, either deliberately or via Script Breaking.
+There's only one true choice the player can make, and that's just if they want the good ending or the bad ending.

 - The very first The Legend of Spyro game is like this; despite being based on an open-ended 3D platforming series, the game became more of a very linear beat-'em-up with a few platforming aspects.
 It didn't even have a level select to go back to previous levels!
 Later games in the series were better about this, with the third game having fully explorable open levels more akin to those of the original games.

 - Among Pinball games, Operation: Thunder is noted for its very linear progression, which requires players to advance through all of its missions in order.

-- Allegedly Left 4 Dead would've been more open to go along with the AI director giving a different experience every time, but someone on the dev team eventually realized that it was pointless to do so, because someone would inevitably determine what the best possible route for each level is, and then nobody would ever do anything else again.
+- Allegedly, Left 4 Dead would've been more open to go along with the AI director giving a different experience every time, but someone on the dev team eventually realized that it was pointless to do so, because someone would inevitably determine what the best possible route for each level is, and then nobody would ever do anything else again.